 For plastics, manufacturers like Jaguar are working with BASF so that the plastic from used cars can be reinserted in the manufacturing chain.
 With rising petrol costs, the large quantity of used materials sorted through segregation has now become a cheaper source of material.

 Similarly, carbon fiber recycling has long been a nightmare because the polymers are almost impossible to detach from the fiber, but French utility company Veolia is now experimenting new techniques to allow carbon fiber to have a second or third life.

 In a standard vehicle, the battery remains a fairly simple device, but in an electric car, it contains much more electronics and is much bigger.
 EV batteries are of the li-ion type which means they use lithium.

 While lithium recycling may not be so profitable in small batteries (like smartphone batteries), in the case of electric cars, recycling the battery case, electronics and lithium could be done directly by the car manufacturer (and that, in turn, would boost their sales and a positive image).

 A Finnish company Fortum designed a recycling process which would increase the recycling efficiency to 80%.
 By comparison, glass is recycled with a 90% efficiency.

 With 276 million cars for 329 million people in the US (as of 2019), the automotive manufacturing is clearly one of the biggest industries.
 Everywhere in the world, we rely on vehicles to transport almost all the products we need, and to transport us.

 There is a growing need in the developing world for cars.
-Manufacturing or recycling more, building more efficient cars is required by our economy and by the impact of our lifestyle on the environment.
+Manufacturing or recycling more, building more efficient and sustainable cars is required by our economy and by the impact of our lifestyle on the environment.